-egulations require using inline (non-offset) circle hooks when fishing for striped bass with bait.
+Regulations require using inline (non-offset) circle hooks when fishing for striped bass with bait.
 Bait is defined as any marine or aquatic organism live or dead, whole or parts thereof.
 This does not apply to artificial lures with bait attached.
 Striped bass caught using an unapproved method of take must be returned to the water immediately, without unnecessary injury.
 (See striped bass regulations, page 17.)

 Using non-offset circle hooks significantly increases survival of released fish.
-In 2021, more striped bass were estimated to have died from catch and release than were harvested - 2.6 million fish and 1.82 million fish, respectively.
+From 2017 to 2021, more striped bass were estimated to have died from catch and release than were harvested - highlighting the importance of switching to circle hooks and improving fish handling practices.